What is Motor Learning?

 - Motivated

-- Understand the expectations of your treatment (what a “correct” answer is and why)
+- Understands the expectations (what a correct answer is and why)

 2. Use a Large Number of Trials